 The whole process is divided into the following stages and phases:

 In a constrained physics simulation some objects influence the motion of others, while others don’t.
 Thus, these objects can be grouped into islands, which are self-contained groups of bodies that can influence the motion of each other in the group through constraint forces/impulses, but do not affect objects belonging to other islands.
-So, if bodies intersect with their bounding volumes, or there are joints connecting them, such bodies are combined in a island.
+So, all contacting bodies as well as the ones having joints that connect them are combined in an island.

-Unigine physics is deterministic.
-Bodies, shapes and joints are sorted inside islands.
-This ensures that contacts will always be solved in the predefined order and visualization of physics in the world is fully repetitive (the same for all computers).
+In case Deterministic mode of physics simulation is enabled bodies, shapes, and joints are sorted inside islands to ensure that contacts are solved in the predefined order and visualization of physics in the world is repetitive (on one computer).

-The narrow phase extracts all necessary information about collisions, now something has to be done with this information to provide realistic reaction.
+So, we've got all necessary information about collisions, now something has to be done with this information to provide realistic reaction.
 Collision response stands for simulation of the changes in the motion of two solid bodies after collision.
 On collision, the kinetic properties of two bodies change instantaneously.
 Typically the bodies rebound away from each other, slide, or settle into a static contact, depending on their elasticity and the configuration of the collision.
-Unigine uses an impulse-based reaction model.
+UNIGINE uses an impulse-based reaction model.
 During the collision, the first body applies a collision impulse to the second one at a contact point equal in magnitude but opposite in direction to the impulse applied by the second body, as per the Newtonian principle of action and reaction.